 Once a parent makes a choice for instructional delivery, they will be locked in to that instructional delivery method until the end of the grading period (6 weeks).
 (The end of the first grading period is October 2) If a parent wants to change methods, they must notify the campus at least 2 weeks before the start of the next grading period.

-Primary Guardians will be able to log into Skyward Family Access Aug.
-3-14 to select which method of instruction -- On-Campus or Remote.
+Primary Guardians will be able to log into Skyward Family Access to complete online forms for the beginning of the year.